 We are facing him straight on.
 He aims his rifle.
+The FIDDLE TUNE WITH FULL ORCHESTRA reaches a crescendo.
 We look almost straight down the barrel of the rifle.
-The whole screen explodes in flames as he fires his gun.
+The MUSIC STOPS as the whole screen explodes in flames as he fires his gun.